trequartist/demo-contentq/README.md

 # KiwiQ Demo - AI Platform

-A static demo of the KiwiQ content creation and management platform, built with Next.js 15 and TypeScript.
+A static demo of the  content creation and management platform, built with Next.js 15 and TypeScript.

 ## 🎯 Overview